-Often a full body massage, a relaxation massage uses lighter pressure and a more general approach than its therapeutic counterpart, and can be especially effective for stress management.
-This type of massage may help to offset the effects of chronic stress by inducing a physiological relaxation response, and improving sleep quality.
-Relaxation massage can occur on its own or in combination with more therapeutic techniques.
+Often a full body massage, a relaxation massage uses lighter pressure and a more general approach than its therapeutic counterpart, and can be especially effective for stress management and relief of persistent (chronic) pain.
+This type of massage may help to offset the effects of the body’s physiologic stress (“fight/flight/freeze”) response by inducing a parasympathetic (aka “rest and digest”) state, and improving sleep quality.
+Relaxation massage can occur on its own or in combination with more focused therapeutic techniques.
 No matter what kind of massage you choose, the pressure should always be within your tolerance and you can expect to feel a sense of relief and calm afterwards.

 Risks of Massage Therapy:

 Sometimes after massage you may also experience mild bruising, aching, discomfort, skin irritation or short term aggravation of symptoms.
 If present at all, these usually appear within 24 or 48 hours following treatment.
 However, they should only be mild, of short duration, and never inordinately painful or uncomfortable.
-Always let me, or any other therapist you see, know of any concerns you might have.
+Always make me, or any other therapist you see, aware of any concerns you might have.

 “My therapist’s professionalism and dedicated energy has made me a firm believer in massage therapy as a medical treatment.
 The benefits far exceed many other treatments I have tried and the relief from chronic pain is almost instant.”